“You shall rise up before the gray headed, and honor the aged, and you shall revere your God; I am the Lord.” –Leviticus 19:32

 Caring, helping, supporting the aged, the impaired, and the socially deprived is part of our mission at the Penn Valley Seventh-day Adventist Church.
 It is the action part of Jesus’ command to care for the weak and the sick.
 Our Adult Day Program, called “Helping Hands,” currently serves about 25 families with dependent adults in our community.

-My appeal to you is to consider how you will rise up and honor God by giving hope to those in your community who need it.
+My appeal to you is to consider how you will rise up and honor God by giving hope to dependent adults in your community.
 There are many ways to participate; volunteer a few hours a month at an Adult Day Program or Long Term Care Facility, give a regular donation or help with fundraisers, tell others about local programs and their benefits, and pray.

 God will use these programs to reach people in ways nothing else ever will and my purpose in directing the daily business of our Adult Day Program is to serve mankind the way Christ did.
 God’s ultimate plan for all of us is to live a long, productive life filled with honor and with dignity.